Between The Covers it's Man up or Clam up

 Silent House – Orhan Pamuk (still busy)

-So no matter how old, how wise, how rich or poor if you're "given to fly" take up your wings (could be a Harley) and live passionately.
+No matter how old, how wise, how rich or poor, if you're "given to fly," take up your wings (could be a Harley) and live passionately.

 Comments